Thursday, March 27, 2008

 A Farewell to AWOL?

-.
+This morning AWOL looked pretty bad.
+Her breathing was shallow and although it was cold outside she was panting hard.
 Her gums were white, a sure sign of anemia.
 Grandma said that she'd take her to the vet today, but mom was crying when she left for work so I know it's not good.
 They think she has a tumor, like Dobie, Ajax and Sandy did, dogs I didn't know.

 AWOL has been a good friend to me.
 She walks with me and tells me when I go too far, and she plays with me a little bit.
 She's quite old, Jaeger's age I think, but until very recently she had a lot more energy than Jaeger.
 I'll miss her.